Guide·Jun 15, 2026·10 min read

 The Floowed take

 For deeper comparisons, see Floowed vs Taktile, Floowed vs Provenir, and Floowed vs Zest AI.
-For the policy-builder angle, read the no-code credit policy builder guide.
+For the policy-builder angle, read the plain-English credit policy builder guide.
 For the LOS distinction, see loan origination software vs decisioning platform.

 FAQ